usbarmory/interlock/README.md

 * Minimum amount of external dependencies, currently no code outside of Go standard and supplementary libraries is required for the basic server binary.

-  NOTE: Signal/TextSecure support can be optionally enabled at compile time, it currently requires an external dependency, see related section for details.
+  NOTE: Signal support can be optionally enabled at compile time, it currently requires an external dependency, see related section for details.

 * Authentication process directly tied to LUKS partition locking/unlocking.